 What is the best way to monetize my music blog?

 The best way to monetize your music blog depends on your specific situation.
 If you have a large audience, you may want to consider selling advertising space.
 If you have a smaller audience, you may want to consider affiliate marketing or digital products.

 Is it worth starting a music blog in 2021?

-Yes, it is definitely worth starting a Music blog in 2021.
-This is because there are a number of ways that you can monetize your blog and make money online.
+Yes, it is definitely worth starting a music blog in 2021.
+This is because there are several ways that you can monetize your blog and make money online.